tum-ewk/ficus/doc/tutorial.rst

     6, 0.15, **0.03**
     7, ...,...

 Save the new file and run the model.
-Take a look at the ``heat`` timeseries result figure:
+Take a look at the ``heat`` time-series result figure:

 .. image:: NewFactory/MIP_Storage_In-Out/deactivated/heat-timeseries.*
    :width: 95%